Robbepop/prophet/README.md

 Currently only supports supervised learning with fully connected layers.

-## How to use
+## How to

-The preferred way to download prophet is via cargo or github.
+The preferred way to set-up prophet is via cargo.
+Download with cargo or directly via [crates.io](https://crates.io/crates/prophet).

 Compile prophet with